Bus Accident Attorneys in Orange County

 In personal injury cases, it is the responsibility of the plaintiff to prove that the defendant owed a duty of care to the plaintiff, and breaching that duty was a primary factor in causing injury.
 In essence, it must be proven that the bus driver, manufacturer, or bus company acted in a negligent manner.

 It can be frightening to face large companies head-to-head in the courtroom.
 Often times, filing a lawsuit against any large organization will involve going up against teams of lawyers employed by the state or insurance companies, to defend their own interests.
-That’s why it’s important to get help from seasoned California bus accident attorneys who have the talent, knowledge, and experience to provide the most effective representation for your case.
+That’s why it’s important to get help from seasoned California mass transit accident attorneys who have the talent, knowledge, and experience to provide the most effective representation for your case.

 At Allen, Flatt, Ballidis & Leslie, we understand that unexpected tragedies can occur at any time.
 It can be devastating enough to have a loved one become the victim of a debilitating car accident, but when the accident is with a bus, the risks increase dramatically.
 Our legal team is dedicated to giving you the legal guidance you deserve and guiding you on the path toward healing.